COMMERCIAL VEHICLE ACCIDENT LAWYER IN HOUSTON

 It is a company’s duty to hire safe, experienced drivers who are fit to withstand the high demands that the job entails.
 If an inexperienced or unfit driver causes an accident, the company that hired them may be held partially responsible.
 In addition to this, the company must also enforce and adhere to both federal and state rules and regulations regarding commercial vehicle safety.
 Failure to do so may result in the company’s liability.

 Reich & Binstock will work vigorously to help you recover financially while you work on your own physical and mental recovery.
-If you or a loved one has been involved in a commercial vehicle accident, call our experienced Houston attorneys today at 713-622-7271 or you can send us a message using the contact form below.
+If you or a loved one has been involved in a commercial vehicle accident, call our experienced Houston truck accident lawyers today at 713-622-7271, or you can send us a message using the contact form below.
+We will evaluate the facts of your truck accident claim and gather evidence to build a strong case on your behalf.

 There is a never a fee unless we recover on your behalf.